 - Fire and other insurance policies

-Closing on the house happens when the steps of the escrow are done.
+Closing on the house happens when all of the procedures of the escrow are finished.
 All expenses like title insurance, inspections and real estate commissions are paid.
-Title to the property is then transferred to you as buyer and related title insurance is issued as noted in the escrow policy.
+The home's title gets transferred to you and title insurance begins per the steps of your individual escrow process.

-At the close of escrow, payments are submitted in an acceptable form to the escrow.
-You'll know when it's time to submit the form of payment.
+At the close of escrow, payment of funds shall be made in an acceptable form to the escrow.
+I'll keep you updated on the next steps.